ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

 and/or preserve the new value.
 This is an incompatible change to the format and therefore requires a format version update.

-### "I need to change the meaning of a mandatory value"
+### "I need to change the meaning of a mandatory value in a bookmark"

 If an existing mandatory value requires new semantics, create a new version of the `Bookmark` schema that removes the existing property, add a new property